Specialist Criminal Lawyers

 Bail & Bail Applications

-If you are arrested by Police and taken back to the Police Station, in most cases you will be required to enter into bail conditions.
-A bail condition is a legally signed document and promise to not engage in particular conduct and to abide by certain conditions.
-Typical bail conditions include reporting to a police station or prohibiting contact to another person i.e. alleged victim.
+If you are arrested by the police and taken back to the Police Station, in most cases, you will be required to enter into bail conditions.
+A bail condition is a legally signed document that sets out a promise not to engage in particular conduct and to abide by certain conditions.
+Typical bail conditions include reporting to a police station or prohibiting contact with another person, i.e., the alleged victim.

-In some cases, Police may bail refuse a person and hold them for a period of time until the individual can appear before the court.
-Once at court; the court will need to make a determination on bail.
-It is critical that you get sound legal advice before you make a bail application as you may only get one chance to make such an application.
-If refused you will remain in custody until the matter is heard at court or a further bail application is able to be made, this can take some time depending on scheduling and the type of charge.
+In some cases, Police may refuse bail to a person and hold them for a period of time until the individual can appear before the court.
+Once at court, the court will need to determine bail.
+You must obtain sound legal advice before making a bail application, as you may only get one chance to do so.
+If refused, you will remain in custody until the matter is heard in court or a further bail application can be made.
+This can take some time, depending on scheduling and the type of charge.

 Appeals